 Ghosts!!
 Most places in Scotland claim to be haunted, especially the castles.
 I don’t doubt it, but it is really something to see it yourself!
 Check out this photo I snapped at Stirling Castle.
 Do you see what I see???

 Just steps from Stirling Castle, is the Church of Scotland, with an old cemetery to explore.
-If you have read my post HotMama Diaries: Scotland (HERE), you can read about how we lost Grams in the cemetery.
+We actually lost Grams in the cemetery.
 Spooky.

 Next to the church is an old hospital, which is now a coffee shop and the old Bowling Green that my kids enjoyed playing on until it rained again.

 Argyll’s Lodging tour is included with your ticket to Stirling Castle.
 It was awesome!
 Castles can feel a little depressing after awhile, but Argyll’s Lodging was absolutely pleasant.
 I could totally see myself living here!
 Hello, Christmas Party!!!

 Stirling Castle was only a 30 minute train for us in Glasgow, so it is not necessary to stay in Stirling to visit the Castle.
 However, if you do want to stay in Stirling, I recommend The Stirling Highland Hotel and The Portcullis.
 Both hotels are walking distance from the castle, which is really nice.
 Check rates and availability.

 The town of Stirling is much smaller than that of Edinburgh, which I liked.
 It made it more manageable.
 Finding a restaurant was not difficult either.
 There were a few really nice places walking distance from the castle, but nothing beat the convenience of The Portcullis.
 Built in 1787, it was originally a school for boys and where King James VI was educated!
 It was the perfect atmosphere to enjoy a delicious and reasonable lunch after an exhilarating day of castle exploring.

 Where to Grab a Pint